-Maestro Source Code Management (SCM) provides support for collaborative Transact form development using a flexible approach towards version control.
+Maestro Source Code Management (SCM) provides support for collaborative Journey form development using a flexible approach towards version control.
 This article provides an example of how to use Maestro SCM to implement a Git Feature Branch workflow.

 The Feature Branch workflow scenario starts by creating an SCM project in Maestro and cloning it to your local computer.
 The Maestro SCM project source code is used to initialize a Git repository which becomes the source of truth for all subsequent development.
 While form development still occurs in Maestro, all version control activities, such as branching and merging, are performed in Git.
 In order to follow the Feature Branch workflow, Maestro projects are mapped to Git master and feature branches.